Indian scientists find N95 masks to be most effective at stopping COVID-19 spread

 Simha and Rao hope their findings will put to rest the argument that regular cloth masks are ineffective, but they emphasise that masks must continue to be used in conjunction with social distancing.

 “Adequate distancing is something that must not be ignored, since masks are not foolproof,” Simha added.
-(PTI)

-Indian scientists find N95 masks to be most effective at stopping COVID-19 spread

-NEW DELHI, Aug 26: N95 masks may be the most effective at reducing the spread of the novel coronavirus, according a study by researchers, including those from the Indian Space Research Organisation (ISRO), which suggests that any mask is better than no mask at preventing COVID-19.
+(AGENCIES)

 Editorial